 This fund is managed against a broad benchmark (FTSE All Share Index) with sector constraints.
-The mandate determines the fund must be within kept with +/-10% of the industry weightings of the benchmark and it is expected to be within +/-5%.
+The mandate determines the limits that the fund must be kept within, such as +/-10% of the industry weightings of the benchmark and it is expected to be within +/-5%.
 These sector constraints limit the risk of the fund having concentrated exposures to high emitting sectors.
-Our analysis suggests less than 15% of the fund is invested in high emitting sectors.
+Our analysis suggests that less than 15% of the fund is invested in high emitting sectors.